WHEN, WHERE AND HOW MUCH?

 When do I receive my tech top?

 If you entered as an individual or claimed a team place by 2nd September, you probably know you are getting a snazzy free top!
-Or, if you missed the deadline you have the option to purchase a top in Europe.
-This top will be in your run pack.
+Or, if you missed the deadline you have the option to purchase a top in Europe and USA.

 What happens if I don’t receive my run pack?